Name: Warren Young

 Interests: Ocean surfing, football, family activities and poetry

-Warren Young was employed by Gold Coast City Council as a professional lifeguard in 1973 and was stationed at Burleigh Heads.
-In 1975 he was promoted to Chief Lifeguard and has held the position for 36 years.
+Warren Young was employed by City of Gold Coast as a professional lifeguard in 1973 and was stationed at Burleigh Heads.
+In 1975, he was promoted to Chief Lifeguard.

-Warren Young is responsible for facilitating beach safety along a 60 kilometre coastal strip from Couran Cove to Rainbow Bay.
-He manages a budget of $9.2 million and employs 37 permanent staff and 140 seasonal staff - the largest professional lifeguard service in Australia.
+Now one of the City's longest serving employees, Warren is responsible for facilitating beach safety along a 52-kilometre coastal strip.
+He manages a budget of $9.5 million and employs 39 permanent staff and 140 seasonal staff - the largest professional lifeguard service in Australia.

-Warren Young is a Life Member of Miami Beach Surf Lifesaving Club (SLSC).
+Warren Young is a Life Member of Miami Beach Surf Lifesaving Club.
 Joining in 1968, he was a club captain for three years.
 He is also a life member of the Australian Professional Ocean Lifeguard Association.

 Warren still actively participates in beach patrols and is qualified in all aspects of professional lifeguard skills including rescue boards and tubes, jet skis and helicopter rescue crew.